Wilfrid Laurier: Reciprocity and defeat

+Laurier at the end of his premiership in 1911.

 In 1911, controversy arose regarding Laurier's support of trade reciprocity with the United States.
 His long-serving minister of finance, William Stevens Fielding, reached an agreement allowing for the free trade of natural products.
 The agreement would also lower tariffs.
 This had the strong support of agricultural interests, particularly in Western Canada, but it alienated many businessmen who formed a significant part of the Liberal base, many whom shifted their support to the Conservatives.
 Official Opposition leader Robert Laird Borden and the Conservatives denounced the deal and played on long-standing fears that reciprocity could eventually lead to weakened ties with Britain and a Canadian economy dominated by the United States.
 They also campaigned on fears that this would lead to the Canadian identity being taken away by the US and the American annexation of Canada.

 Laurier's government was unable to pass the reciprocity agreement due to an unruly caucus within the House of Commons, led by vocal disapproval from Liberal MP Clifford Sifton.
 Laurier called an election to settle the issue of reciprocity.
 The Conservatives were victorious and the Liberals lost over a third of their seats.
 The Conservatives' leader, Borden, succeeded Laurier as prime minister.
 Over 15 consecutive years of Liberal rule ended.